A Survey Of Cross-lingual Word Embedding Models: Evaluation

 Cross-lingual embeddings are evaluated on these datasets by first computing the cosine similarity of the representations of the cross-lingual word pairs.
 The Spearman's rank correlation coefficient \cite{myers2010research} is then computed between the cosine similarity score and the human judgement scores for every word pair.
 Cross-lingual word similarity datasets are affected by the same problems as their monolingual variants \cite{faruqui2016problems}: the annotated notion of word similarity is subjective and is often confused with relatedness; the datasets evaluate semantic rather than task-specific similarity, which is arguably more useful; they do not have standardized splits; they correlate only weakly with performance on downstream tasks; past models do not use statistical significance; and they do not account for polysemy, which is even more important in the cross-lingual setting.

 \paragraph{multiQVEC/multiQVEC+} multiQVEC+ is a multilingual extension of QVEC \cite{tsvetkov2015evaluation}, a method that seeks to quantify the linguistic content of word embeddings by maximizing the correlation with a manually-annotated linguistic resource.
 A semantic linguistic matrix is first constructed from a semantic database.
-The word embedding matrix is then aligned with the linguistic matrix and the correlation is measured using cumulative dimension-wise correlation. \citeauthor{Ammar2016} (2016) propose QVEC+, which computes correlation using CCA and extend QVEC to the multilingual setting (multiQVEC) by using supersense tag annotations in multiple languages to construct the linguistic matrix.
+The word embedding matrix is then aligned with the linguistic matrix and the correlation is measured using cumulative dimension-wise correlation. \citeauthor{Ammar2016} \citeyear{Ammar2016} propose QVEC+, which computes correlation using CCA and extend QVEC to the multilingual setting (multiQVEC) by using supersense tag annotations in multiple languages to construct the linguistic matrix.
 While QVEC has been shown to correlate well with certain semantic downstream tasks, as an intrinsic evaluation task it can only approximately capture the performance as it relates to downstream tasks.

-\subsection{Extrinsic tasks}
+\subsection{Extrinsic Tasks}

-The two following tasks are not intrinsic in the sense that they measure performance on tasks that are potentially of real-world importance.
-The tasks, however, are constrained to evaluating cross-lingual word embeddings as they rely on nearest neighbor search in the cross-lingual embedding space to identify the most similar target word given a source word.
+The two following tasks, word alignment and bilingual dictionary induction, are {\em extrinsic}~in the sense that they measure performance on tasks that are potentially of real-world importance.
+The tasks, at the same time, both evaluate cross-lingual word embeddings in a relatively direct manner, as they rely on nearest neighbor search in the cross-lingual embedding space to identify the most similar target word given a source word.

 \paragraph{Word alignment prediction} For word alignment prediction, each word in a given source language sentence is aligned with the most similar target language word from the target language sentence.
 If a source language word is out of vocabulary, it is not aligned with anything, whereas target language out-of-vocabulary words are given a default minimum similarity score, and never aligned to any candidate source language word in practice \cite{Levy2017}.
 The inverse of the alignment error rate (1-AER) \cite{koehn2009statistical} is typically used to measure performance, where higher scores mean better alignments. \citeauthor{Levy2017} (2017) use alignment data from Hansards\footnote{\url{https://www.isi.edu/natural-language/download/hansard/}} and from four other sources \cite{graca2008building,lambert2005guidelines,mihalcea2003evaluation,holmqvist2011gold}.